-Perhaps the best-known chippie in a town already famous for its fish and chips, the Magpie Café is legendary among Whitby locals.
+Perhaps the best-known chippie in a town, the Magpie Café is legendary among Whitby locals.
 Having been around since 1940 or thereabouts, this harbourside restaurant never fails to have people queuing around the block to try its menu.
 Despite its impressive reputation, the Magpie Café remains wonderfully unpretentious both in regards to its food, and its laidback ambience.
 Book in advance to guarantee yourself a table for dinner or try your luck in the queue throughout the day.
 No matter whether you're a large group of adults or a family with children, everyone is catered for at the Magpie Café.

 Devotees will remember when the owners provided umbrellas if the heavens opened; these days, an extension provides shelter from the British weather.
 Inside, things haven't changed a huge amount over the years; red leather chairs and the bright, carpeted floor give the space a cosy, if old-fashioned feel, while black and white photographs of the town hang from the walls.